petemad/AAP/README.md

 ## _**Frist of all**_
 * you have to make sure that you want to learn something new
 * nobody can help you to improve yourself
-* if you do not have the will to make something different you still a kid and it is you choice , may time change this in the future
+* if you do not have the will to make something different you still a kid and it is your choice , may time change this in the future

 * **I write in english because :-**
     * You are not a kid